-Many family members in Frankfort and other parts of the Chicago community help their loved ones out by loaning them money.
+Many family members in Naperville and other parts of the Chicago community help their loved ones out by loaning them money.
 In many cases, these loans are either officially or unofficially forgivable.

 To give a practical example, few Illinois parents would honestly expect their children to repay the parents loaned their children for a house if the children are financially not able to do so.

 While this is certainly not a bad thing per se, Illinois families need to remember that there are certain tax consequences to forgiving the debts of family members.
 Generally speaking, and to refer to the example above, if a parent forgives all or part of their children’s loan, then the children must report that forgiven debt as income on their next year’s tax returns.

 Parents may try to get around this rule by calling their forgiveness of the loan a gift to their children.
 However, this is not always a simple matter.
 For one, if the gift is over a certain amount, then it may require reporting for gift tax purposes.
 Moreover, it must be crystal clear that the loan forgiveness was intended to be a gift in the first place.